 15. Build a Team

 Nobody achieves success alone, and even a sole proprietor should build a team of experts to help launch their independent record label.
-You don’t need your team to physically assemble to be effective.
+You don’t need your team to assemble to be effective physically.
 You can surround yourself with professionals around the world and work together virtually.

 16. Market Your Label